DaveBenham/VenomModules/README.md

 - **Slow** ***(Yellow)***: 0.01 sec - 100 sec
 - **Glacial** ***(Orange)***: 0.1 sec - 1000 sec (16.667 min)

+Of course stage times can be extended either direction through CV modulation.

 ### Gate Mode button
 Controls how the manual Gate button behaves
 - **Momentary** ***(Off, default)***: The Gate button remains high for as long as the button is held